-(4) Long-term care insurance policies subject to [insert reference to state law equivalent to the NAIC Long-Term Care Insurance Model Act (#640)]; or
+(2) Long-term care insurance policies subject to [insert reference to state law equivalent to the NAIC Long-Term Care Insurance Model Act (#640)]; or

-Drafting Note: The NAIC Long-Term Care Insurance Model Act defines long-term care insurance as a policy that provides coverage for not less than twelve months.
-If a state allows issuance of policies that provide benefits similar to long-term care insurance for a period of less than twelve months, then those policies should be considered limited benefit health plans, and should be subject to the 642643.
+Drafting Note: The NAIC Long-Term Care Insurance Model Act (#640) defines long-term care insurance as a policy that provides coverage for not less than twelve months.
+If a state allows issuance of policies that provide benefits similar to long-term care insurance for a period of less than twelve months, then those policies should be considered limited long-term care insurance plans, and should be subject to the Limited Long-Term Care Insurance Model Act (#642) and the Limited Long-Term Care Insurance Model Regulation (#643).

-(5) Civilian Health and Medical Program of the Uniformed Services (Chapter 55, title 10, of the United States Code) (CHAMPUS) supplement insurance policies.
+(3) TRICARE formerly known as the Civilian Health and Medical Program of the Uniformed Services (Chapter 55, title 10, of the United States Code) (CHAMPUS) supplement insurance policies.

-Drafting Note: CHAMPUS supplement insurance is not subject to federal regulation.
-CHAMPUS supplement policies are sold only to eligible individuals as determined by the Department of Defense and are tied to CHAMPUS benefits.
-In general, states regulate CHAMPUS supplement insurance policies under the state group or individual insurance laws.
+Drafting Note: TRICARE supplement insurance is not subject to federal regulation.
+TRICARE supplement policies are sold only to eligible individuals as determined by the Department of Defense and are tied to TRICARE benefits.
+In general, states regulate TRICARE supplement insurance policies under the state group or individual insurance laws.

 Section 3.
 Definitions

-A. “Accident and sickness insurance” means insurance written under [insert reference to state law authorizing accident and sickness insurance].

-Accident and sickness insurance does not include credit accident and sickness insurance.

-Drafting Note: The phrase “accident and sickness” should be replaced by “accident and disability,” “accident and health,” or other phrase appropriate under state law.

-B. “Certificate” means a statement of the coverage and provisions of a policy of group accident and sickness insurance, which has been delivered or issued for delivery in this state and includes riders, endorsements and enrollment forms, if attached.
+A. “Certificate” means a statement of the coverage and provisions of a policy of group supplementary and short-term health insurance, which has been delivered or issued for delivery in this state and includes riders, endorsements and enrollment forms, if attached.

-C. “Commissioner” means the insurance commissioner of this state.
+B. “Commissioner” means the insurance commissioner of this state.

 Drafting Note: Where the word “commissioner” appears in this Act, the appropriate designation for the chief insurance supervisory official of the state should be substituted.

-D. “Dental plan” means insurance written to provide coverage for dental treatment.

-E. “Direct response solicitation” means a communication through a sponsoring or endorsing entity or individually through mail, telephone, the internet or other mass communication media.
+C. “Direct response solicitation” means a communication through a sponsoring or endorsing entity or individually through mail, telephone, the internet or other mass communication media.

-F. “Form” means policies, contracts, riders, endorsements and applications as provided in [insert reference to state law regarding the filing and approval of individual accident and sickness insurance policy forms].
+D. “Form” means policies, certificates, contracts, riders, endorsements and applications as provided in [insert reference to state law regarding the filing and approval of supplementary and short-term health insurance policy forms].

 Drafting Note: This definition may be unnecessary if the term “form” is appropriately defined elsewhere, but it may be helpful to include it here with an appropriate cross-reference.

-“Group supplemental health insurance” means group accident and sickness insurance policies and certificates providing hospital confinement indemnity, accident only, specified disease, specified accident or limited benefit health coverage.

-“
+E. “Hospital indemnity or other fixed indemnity insurance” refers to coverage that provides benefits on an independent, non-coordinated basis and that pays a fixed amount for specified events without regard to other insurance.

+Drafting Note: “Hospital indemnity or other fixed indemnity insurance” does not include any other type or category of insurance that is listed separately as an excepted benefit in Section 2791(c) of the federal Public Health Service Act (PHSA) (e.g., disability income protection coverage, specified disease coverage, etc.) regardless of whether benefits under such coverage are paid as a fixed dollar amount.

+F. “Limited scope dental coverage” means insurance that provides coverage substantially all of which is for treatment of the mouth, including any organ or structure within the mouth, which is provided under a separate policy, certificate or contract of insurance or is otherwise not an integral part of a group benefit plan.

+G. “Limited scope vision coverage” means insurance that provides coverage substantially all of which is for treatment of the eye, which is provided under a separate policy, certificate or contract of insurance or is otherwise not an integral part of a group benefit plan.

 H. “Policy” means the entire contract between the insurer and the insured, including riders, endorsements and the application, if attached.

-I. Vision plan” means insurance written to provide coverage for vision care.